daniordan/ng-translator/README.md

 # Translator AngularJS App

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.9.

 ## Prerequisites

 You need to have npm and Angular CLI installed in your pc.
 Npm is available with NodeJS in [here](https://nodejs.org/en).
 After you install npm, install Angular CLI by typing the following command in your terminal